-Office for Research and Economic Development Launches Strategic Plan
+Office for Research & Economic Development Launches Strategic Plan

-The University of Alabama Office for Research and Economic Development launched a five-year strategic plan to help facilitate growth and impact of the research enterprise on campus.
+The University of Alabama Office for Research & Economic Development launched a five-year strategic plan to help facilitate growth and impact of the research enterprise on campus.

 The plan focuses on growing and developing faculty as well as significantly increasing the size and impact of research and scholarly activity.